Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Evolution of nonlinear lattice optimization at NSLS-II

 \section{Evolution of nonlinear lattice optimization at NSLS-II}

 The NSLS-II, a third-generation light source, features an emittance of \SI{2}{nm} and a double-bending achromat lattice.
 Its storage ring consists of 15 identical supercells, each composed of two mirror-symmetric single cells, as illustrated in Fig.~\ref{fig:nsls2cell}.
 For nonlinear tuning, the machine employs six families of harmonic sextupoles and three families of chromatic sextupoles.
-The lattice design process, initiated in 2006 and finalized around 2012, focused on minimizing first- and second-order resonance driving terms (RDTs), i.e., $h_{a+b+c+d+e=3,4}$, and on evaluating the DA and LMA through tracking simulations.
+The lattice design process, initiated in 2006 and finalized around 2012, focused on minimizing first- and second-order RDTs, i.e., $H_{a+b+c+d+e=3,4}$, and on evaluating the DA and LMA through tracking simulations.
 Given the large number of RDTs, configurations with up to nine families of harmonic sextupoles were explored, but ultimately six were adopted.
 The final configuration was selected after rigorous robustness checks that accounted for engineering imperfections and insertion device integration.

-In recent years, different approaches of using CIs have been explored.
-Rather than focusing on each individual resonances, we aim at controlling the overall nonlinear lattice performance characterized with various CIs~\cite{li2021fast, li2021design, li2022data, li2024approximate, li2025online, li2025construction}.
+In recent years, different approaches to using CIs have been explored.
+Rather than focusing on each individual resonance, we aim at controlling the overall nonlinear lattice performance characterized with various CIs~\cite{li2021fast, li2021design, li2022data, li2024approximate, li2025online, li2025construction}.
 Among these, a representative solution obtained through suppressing fluctuations of Approximate Invariants (AI)~\cite{li2025construction} has been selected for comparison with our original design.